 - 1. Individual Class Societies advise pre-CSR or other history of allowable stresses for global and fine mesh finite element stress analyses. - a) Include mesh size vs. allowable stress. - b) Document background/justification if available. - c) Report on experience of those vessels to which the allowable stresses were applied (include all vessel types) - 2.
 Provide example of analysis results using the allowable stress for an existing vessel and show how that vessel did not experience damage in its service history.
-(Note, this is an example and not 'absolute proof' of the allowable limits.) - 3.
+(Note, this is an example and not "absolute proof" of the allowable limits.) - 3.
 Reference existing studies, papers, codes or best practices regarding acceptable limits that are greater than yield stress

-- 1) Report of the study that addressed issues raised in the audit report. - 2) Updated TB Report and/or Rule Change as considered necessary.
+- 1) Report of the study that addressed issues raised in the audit report. - An IACS explanatory paper, including a summary of the pre-CSR rules of IACS members and reference to associated TB report, will be finalised in 2019. - 2) Updated TB Report and/or Rule Change as considered necessary. - There will be no TB Report and/or Rule Change.